jacob-hart/match-three/README.md

 # match-three

 A simple Bejeweled/Candy Crush clone using the Godot engine.
+Used Python-like scripting language and Git version control to create intuitive and graceful gameplay experience.

 ## Credits